-Note that $\Pi$ is strongly testable (with two-sided error) in the standard model, when Condition 2 is made more stringent (i.e., n-vertex graphs in $\Pi$ may contain only $n^{2-\Omega(1)}$ edges).
+Note that, when Condition 2 is made more stringent (e.g., n-vertex graphs in $\Pi$ contain at most $n^{2-\Omega(1)}$ edges), $\Pi$ is strongly testable (with two-sided error) in the standard model (cf. [14, Prop.
+8.4]).
 This holds also if Condition 1 is dropped.

 Proof: Using Corollary 2.4, it suffices to show that $\Pi$ is not strongly testable with one-sided error in the standard model.
-This is the case, since when f(n)/2 exceeds the query complexity of the tester (say, when the proximity parameter $\epsilon$ equals 1/3), the tester sees less than f(n) vertices.
-Being a one-sided error tester it must accept if the induced subgraph that it sees in a clique (since, by Condition 1, such an f(n)-clique may be part of an n-vertex graph in $\Pi$ ).
+This is the case, since when f(n)/2 exceeds the query complexity of the tester, which happens when n is large enough (whereas the query complexity only depends on the proximity parameter), the tester sees less than f(n) vertices.
+Being a one-sided error tester, it must accept if the induced subgraph that it sees is a clique (since, by Condition 1, such an f(n)-clique may be part of an n-vertex graph in $\Pi$ ).
 But this implies that the tester always accepts the complete n-vertex graph, although this graph is 0.4-far from $\Pi$ (by Condition 2).